skip to main content

 Building owners with pools on site must put barriers around pools to restrict under-five-year-olds from unsupervised access.
 This is to protect vulnerable children from the risk of drowning.

-The term “barrier” replaced “fence” when the Building (Pools) Amendment Act repealed the Fencing of Swimming Pools Act.
+On the 1st January 2017 the term “barrier” replaced the term “fence” when the Building (Pools) Amendment Act (2016) repealed the Fencing of Swimming Pools Act (1987).
 This recognises a fence is not the only way to restrict children gaining access to a pool.

 Pools are required to have a suitable barrier restricting access to the pool by under-five-year-olds.
-Restrictions around what can be contained within the pool barrier (immediate pool area) are also in place.
+Restrictions around what can be contained within the immediate pool area are also in place.

 Preventing residential pool-related injury or death among young children is the key goal of Building Code Clause F9 – Means of Restricting Access to Residential Pools.
-This legislation applies to all residential pools with a maximum water depth of at least 400mm, whether they are filled, or partly filled, with water.
+This legislation applies to all residential pools that are capable of containing greater than 400mm, whether they are filled, or partly filled, with water.

 Swimming Pools before 2017